chaotic-cx/nyx/README.md

 ### Binary Cache

 You'll get the binary cache added to your configuration as soon as you add our default module.
-We do this automatically so we can gracefully update its address and keys without prompting you for manual work.
+We do this automatically, so we can gracefully update the cache's address and keys without prompting you for manual work.

 If you dislike this behavior for any reason, you can disable it with `chaotic.nyx.cache.enable = false`.